heydanhey/war/README.md

 # war
-Implementation in ruby of classic and poinless card card.
+Implementation in ruby of the classic card game.